alexzaccaron/2021_pms_mt/README.md

 This repository contain scripts utilized in the comparative analysis of ...

+### `general_stats`
+In this directory there's a Snakefile that downloads the mt genomes and estimates some basic stats.

+Important output files are `{sample}_fasta.stats`, which contains four numbers: length, GC fraction, GC-skew, and AT-skew.
+The file `{sample}_repeats.txt` contains the estimate total base pairs that are likely repeats.
+This number is estimated based on self-blastn searches.
+Other useful files are `{sample}_{sample}_blastn.out`, which contains pairwise blastn searches results.

 ### `download_mt_genomes_gc_hist`
 Contains a `Snakefile` that downloads with `efetch` >700 fungal mt genomes and makes a GC content histogram for each mt genome.
 GenBank accession numbers and other info of the mt genomes are in the TSV file `table_mt_genomes.txt`.
 Go to this directory and run: